 The 9-collection Music Together curriculum includes a mix of original songs and traditional tunes from the folk, jazz, and world music traditions in a variety of tonalities and meters.
 By presenting a range of musical styles from lyrical to blues, folk to boogie, Music Together provides children with a rich music experience that stimulates and supports their growing musical skills and understanding.

-We offer several class types.
-Our Babies and Mixed-Age classes are for children from birth through 6 months and from birth through kindergarten age, respectively, accompanied by a parent and/or other adult caregiver.
-Our Rhythm Kids classes are for 4- to 5-year-old preschoolers with an adult caregiver (Level 1) and 5- to 8-year-olds in grades K-2 (Level 2) with or without an adult caregiver.
-Each class meets for 45 minutes once weekly for 10 weeks.
+There are several Music Together class types.
+Babies and Mixed-Age classes are for children from birth through 6 months and from birth through kindergarten age, respectively, accompanied by a parent and/or other adult caregiver.
 Adults can take solo classes, too!
-We offer the Guitar for Grownups program for beginner guitar players with children enrolled in one of our parent-child classes.
+The Guitar for Grownups program is for beginner guitar players with children enrolled in one of our parent-child classes.
 Guitar for Grownups meets for 60 minutes once weekly for 8 weeks.

 Take a look at a mixed-age class in action!

 To hear song samples, click here.
 Or listen to our Music Together founds and experts, director Kenneth K. Guilmartin and director of research Lili M. Levinowitz, talking to Caucus: New Jersey about our program.